 Searching for a variable

-- Your search results appear.
-The most relevant search results will appear first.
+Your search results appear.
+Click the Best match tab to see the most relevant search results first:

-- Click or drag & drop a variable in the search results to analyze the data in Crunch.
+- Click or drag and drop a variable in the search results to analyze the data in Crunch.

 Providing feedback on your search results